Home to the biggest fishing port in the Algarve, the once-sleepy town of Olhão has been transformed in recent years into a major beach resort.

 Just a short distance from Faro, Olhão (pronounced ol-yowng) is perfectly placed for those wanting to explore Ria Formosa Nature Park’s sandy islands, Culatra and Armona.

 Olhão is a bustling fishing port with a pleasant and active waterfront and a distinctly northern African feel.

-It’s known as the ‘cubist city’ as much of its architecture is a Moroccan flat-roofed style.
+It is known as the “cubist city”, as much of its architecture is in a Moroccan flat-roofed style.

-Take the A22 Motorway (toll road) or the secondary N125 road.
+Take the A22 motorway (toll road) or the secondary N125 road.

 The gardens are a great place to seek out some shade and escape from the sun.

-Along the water front there are two market buildings selling a huge variety of freshly caught fish and shellfish, as well as locally grown fruit and vegetables.
+Along the waterfront there are two market buildings selling a huge variety of freshly caught fish and shellfish, as well as locally grown fruit and vegetables.

 Behind the church, is the small but interesting Olhão city museum.

 Take time to wander around the narrow, cobbled streets of the Old Town.
 It has a quite different feel to it than around the port area.